trevorevenson/ConfigSources/README.md

 # ConfigSources

-**Active Directory ConfigSource Suite - Installation Guide**
+**ConfigSource Suites - Installation Guide**

-Step 1: Import PropertySource from repository (if not a new account): addCategory_MicrosoftDomainController.
+Step 1: Make sure your PropertySources are up to date by importing from repository.

-Step 2: Import ConfigSources - which use the hasCategory("MicrosoftDomainController") AppliesTo.
+Step 2: Import ConfigSources - either individually or grouped (as outlined in the next section.)

 **Combined Configs:**